Heritage Joinery Restoration

 Cutting Out and Splicing In New Timber

-Where decay is too advanced to consolidate, I remove only the failed sections and splice in new timber—matched for species, grain, and profile—to ensure structural integrity while preserving authenticity.
+Where decay is too advanced to consolidate, I remove only the failed sections and splice in new timber matching for species, grain, and profile to ensure structural integrity while preserving authenticity.

 Repairing or Replacing Failed Components